faramarz-zabihian/Leaderboard/LB/README.md

 Leaderboard assumptions:

 - Players with the same score share the same rank.
-- There is no limit of total scores and lowest rank.
+- There is no limit on total scores and the lowest rank.
 - There is no negative score.

 ### Description of the solution: